Scene Display

 Choreonoid starts in view mode by default.
 Mode switching is performed by one of the following methods:

-• Press the “Edit Mode Toggle Button” in the Scene Bar.
+• Press the “Switch to the edit mode” Button in the Scene Bar.
 When this is OFF, it’s in view mode, and when turned ON, it becomes edit mode.

 • Press the ESC key while the Scene View has focus.
 (The mode switches each time you press it.)